Active Substance: rivaroxaban

 In patients with reduced kidney function the dose of Xarelto may need to be adjusted.

 How does Xarelto work?

-Patients who are undergoing hip or knee replacement surgery, patients with atrial fibrillation and patients with DVT or pulmonary embolism are at a risk of blood clots forming or re-occuring and moving to another part of the body.
+Patients undergoing hip- or knee-replacement surgery and patients with atrial fibrillation, DVT, pulmonary embolism or who have had acute coronary syndrome are at a risk of blood clots forming or re-occuring and moving to another part of the body.
 The active substance in Xarelto, rivaroxaban, is a ‘factor-Xa inhibitor’.
 This means that it blocks factor Xa, an enzyme that is involved in the production of thrombin.
 Thrombin is central to the process of blood clotting.
 By blocking factor Xa, the levels of thrombin decrease, which reduces the risk of blood clots forming in the veins and arteries, and also treats existing clots.

 How has Xarelto been studied?

 For the prevention of VTE after surgery, Xarelto was compared with enoxaparin (another medicine that prevents the blood from clotting) in three main studies, two in patients undergoing hip replacement surgery and one in patients undergoing knee-replacement surgery.
 In hip-replacement surgery, the first study compared five weeks of Xarelto with five weeks of enoxaparin in around 4,500 patients, and the second study compared five weeks of Xarelto with two weeks of enoxaparin in around 2,500 patients.
 The third study compared two weeks of Xarelto with two weeks of enoxaparin in around 2,500 patients undergoing knee-replacement surgery.
 In all of the studies, the effectiveness was measured by looking at the number of patients who either had blood clots in the veins or in the lungs, or who died of any cause during the treatment period.